Ridyarte History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The ancestors of the name Ridyarte date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Ridyarte family lived in Rudyard, Staffordshire.
 The place-name Rudyard means "yard where rue was grown" derived from the Old English words rude + geard.
-CITATION[CLOSE]

 Early Origins of the Ridyarte family

 The surname Ridyarte was first found in Staffordshire at Rudyard, a small village west of Leek on the shores of Rudyard Lake.
 The lake is quite recent, built in 1797 by the engineer John Rennie, for the Trent and Mersey Canal company.